-At a meeting of the Board of KKR Income Opportunities Fund (the "Fund") held on June 15, 2022 (the "Meeting"), the members of the Board, including the Trustees who are not "interested persons" of the Fund (the "Independent Trustees"), as defined in the Investment Company Act of 1940, as amended, considered and unanimously approved the continuance of the investment advisory agreement between KKR Credit Advisors (US) LLC (the "Adviser") and the Fund (the "Investment Advisory Agreement").
+At a meeting of the Board of Trustees (the "Board") of KKR Income Opportunities Fund (the "Fund") held on June 14, 2023 (the "Meeting"), the members of the Board, including the Trustees who are not "interested persons" of the Fund (the "Independent Trustees"), as defined in the Investment Company Act of 1940, as amended, considered and unanimously approved the continuance of the investment advisory agreement between KKR Credit Advisors (US) LLC (the "Adviser") and the Fund (the "Investment Advisory Agreement").

-Prior to the Meeting, the Independent Trustees received a memorandum from their independent legal counsel concerning the duties and responsibilities of board members in considering approval of the Investment Advisory Agreement.
-The Board had also received and considered materials it deemed reasonably necessary for its review of the Investment Advisory Agreement, including materials and reports prepared by the Adviser and a third-party service provider comparing fee, expense and performance information to that of the Fund's Morningstar category and another Morningstar category the Adviser believes provides an appropriate comparison("Morningstar categories") as well as a collection of registered closed-end funds believed by the Adviser to have comparable investment objectives and strategies (the "Peer Funds").
+Prior to the Meeting, the Independent Trustees received a memorandum from their independent legal counsel concerning their duties and responsibilities in considering approval of the Investment Advisory Agreement.
+The Board had also received and considered materials it deemed reasonably necessary for its review of the Investment Advisory Agreement, including materials and reports prepared by the Adviser and a third-party service provider comparing fee, expense and performance information to that of the Fund's Morningstar category and another Morningstar category the Adviser believes provides an appropriate comparison to the Fund (together, "Morningstar categories") as well as a collection of registered closed-end funds believed by the Adviser to have comparable investment objectives and strategies to the Fund (the "Peer Funds").